 Everybody loves a 2 for 1 deal, and the curtsy will satisfy your craving for a move that multi-tasks, working your outer and inner thighs at the same time!
-As an added bonus while you’re shaping your legs, the curtsy works your core by challenging your balance and stability.
-Your body may quiver and shake, but we think the payoff is worth the price!
+As an added bonus, while you’re shaping your legs, the curtsy works your core by challenging your balance and stability.
+Your body may quiver and shake, but we think the payoff is well worth the price!

 Muscles targeted: Inner and outer thighs, core